-- Pupils and parents will be informed of the complaints E-safety reporting procedure (See Appendix 1 flow diagram). - Parents and pupils will need to work in partnership with the E-safety leader and Head teacher to resolve issues. - Responsibility for handling incidents will be delegated to the E-safety leader, Family Link Worker and/or Designated Safeguarding Lead. - Any complaint about staff misuse must be referred to the Headteacher, or Chair of Governors.
+- Pupils and parents will be informed of the complaints E-safety reporting procedure (See Appendix 1 flow diagram). - Parents and pupils will need to work in partnership with E-safety co-ordinator and Head teacher to resolve issues. - Responsibility for handling incidents will be delegated to the E-safety co-ordinator. - Any complaint about staff misuse must be referred to the headteacher, or Chair of Governors.